 Sweatcoin is founded on the simple principle: physical activity has value.
-With 50+ million users, and 600+ partner brands who exchanged, in the last quarter, $55 million worth of products and services for user exposure and step data, the principle has been validated.
+With 50+ million users, and 600+ partner brands who exchanged, in Q3 of 2021 alone, $55 million worth of products and services for user exposure and steps, the principle has been validated.
 Sweatcoin’s vast adoption has been largely organic: a product that captures the value of physical activity has resonated with individuals, institutions, and brands.

 While it may be evident to some that physical activity has value, quantifying the value can be difficult.
-While there is no aggregate number to demonstrate the value of physical activity, there are a variety of data points that show the cost of its corollary: the lack of physical activity.
+There may be no aggregate number to demonstrate the value of physical activity, but there are a variety of data points that show the cost of its opposite: the lack of physical activity.
 McKinsey estimates the cost to the world economy at $2 trillion per annum.

 A UK government report estimates the cost of obesity at £27Bn per annum with £6.1Bn directly spent by the NHS.